 -

-The AI platform dream
+The AI platform story

-The hidden trap of customization
+The customization trade-off

 -

-Technical Debt: The more you tweak the platform, the harder it is to upgrade.
+Technical debt: The more you tweak the platform, the harder it is to upgrade.
 A simple custom field today can become the reason your next platform update takes six months and costs a fortune.

 -